Green superfood powder drinks are on the rise.

 “Perfect” might be a stretch, but Garden of Life’s green drink is pretty darn good.
 Garden of Life is known for providing vitamin and mineral supplements that use superfood extracts as a base, so green drinks are definitely home turf for them.
 With their Perfect Food supplement, the company flexes its superfood muscle: name a superfood, and it’s probably in this blend.

 Tart cherry, chia seed sprouts, ginger, garlic, spinach extract – it’s got them all.
 The blend is a little weak on the fiber and protein side of things, but that’s not the purpose of the powder, in this case.
-If you’ve got the rest of your macronutrient bases covered, Garden of Life is a clear winner when it comes to the fruit and veggie category.
+If you’ve got the rest of your macronutrient bases covered, Garden of Life is a solid choice when it comes to the fruit and veggie category.

 As far as a product that does it all, Natrogix is about as close as it comes.
 Its superfood blend is robust, inclusive, and comes at a high concentration.